Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Transfer of surface Hall States

 \section{Transfer of surface Hall States}

-Now we explore the surface physics by following the second route of the diagram \eqref{Eq:KDiagram}.
-The main technical achievement is the computation of the index map.
-This computation leads us to the physical experiment illustrated in Fig.~\ref{Fig:ChargeTransfer}.
-It involves two copies of the halved crystal, which are driven in opposite adiabatic cycles.
-The surfaces of these two copies are coupled by a surface-to-surface potential:
+Finally, we explore the surface physics by going all the way to $K_0(\Aa_3)$ in the diagram \eqref{Eq:KDiagram}.
+The main technical achievement of this section is the computation of the connecting map, which led us to the physical experiment illustrated in Fig.~\ref{Fig:ChargeTransfer}.
+It involves two copies of halved insulators driven in opposite adiabatic cycles.
+The surfaces of these two copies are coupled by a surface-to-surface potential

-As a result, we have an adiabatic cyclic evolution of the combined systems, driven by the cyclic Hamiltonians:
+where $\KM$ is the algebra of compact operators over $\ell^2(\ZM^2 \times \NM)$.
+As a result, we have an adiabatic cyclic evolution of the combined systems driven by the Hamiltonian

-The role of the surface-to-surface potential is to ensure that the spectra of $f(t)$ are all gapped at $G$.
-This is the typical scenario when the surfaces are placed in close proximity.
-The index computation will show that Hall states transfer from one surface to the other when the systems are taken in a nontrivial adiabatic cycle $\Delta \alpha_{\rm ME} \neq 0$.
+The role of the surface-to-surface potential is to ensure that the spectra of $\hat f(t)$ are all gapped at $\bm G$.
+This scenario doesn't need fine tuning because it generically occurs when the surfaces are placed in close proximity to each other.
+Note that, because the two cycles are driven in the opposite directions on $\SM^1$, the total bulk second Chern number of the two copies is zero, hence there is no topological obstruction and the boundary spectrum can be gapped for all $t \in \SM^1$.
+The computation of the index map will show that quantum Hall states are transferred from one surface to the other when the systems are taken in a nontrivial adiabatic cycle with $\Delta \alpha_{\rm ME} \neq 0$.